Posts

 Huey P. Newton on gay and women's liberation.

-Today I’m sharing a guest post from Huey P. Newton, one of the co-founders of the Black Panther Party.
+Today I’m sharing a guest post from Huey P. Newton , one of the co-founders of the Black Panther Party.
 I love, love, love this piece because it represents exactly the kind of self-reflection that inspired me and that we hope to inspire here at More Than Men.
 This is the entire text of a speech Newton delivered on August 15, 1970.
 Enjoy. - Sasha

 During the past few years strong movements have developed among women and among homosexuals seeking their liberation.
+There has been some uncertainty about how to relate to these movements.

 The Killer Messenger

 Those of us who argue for diversity are prone to empathy.
 We not only see that our position is logical and reasonable, but we are passionate about it.
 We feel about these things very strongly.
 These issues matter to us very much.
 It’s why we’re so prone to burnout.
 We pour are hearts into this and it hurts us when we’re attacked about these things.
 Since More Than Men started at the beginning of the year I have felt used up and beat up and emotionally exhausted several times, and I don’t even get the worst sort of abuse.
+The only rape threat I ever received was from someone who didn’t even care enough to notice that I’m a guy.

 Respect as it applies to anti-harassment policies